unofficialdxnny/Website/README.md

 ![image](https://user-images.githubusercontent.com/82535503/172290342-43143bd2-8969-4a9b-a4c9-89015eab771a.png)

+- added better navbar with button animation 08/06/2022 @19:13
--site will show `changelog` according to last commit from raw url 08/06/2022 @07:11
+- site will show `changelog` according to last commit from raw url 08/06/2022 @07:11
 - added color to the `console` window @08/06/2022 @06:21<br>
 - added `changelog` to console window 07/06/2022 @04:40<br>
 - redoing whole site from scratch 07/06/2022 @04:04<br>